kunalashar25/learn-javascript/README.md

 - Pick a topic from `fundamentals`, Understand the topic and practice a sample problem.
 - Move to `Assignment` to solve an assignment on the same topic.
 - Repeat this steps for all the sections/topics present inside fundamentals.
-- At the end of each section, Move to `challenges` and try to complete all 4 challanges for the section.
+- At the end of each section, Move to `challenges` and try to complete all the challanges for that section.

 ### 1. Fundamentals